gmrandazzo/libscientific/docs/Source/_build/html/_sources/GettingStartedInC.rst.txt

 Matrix operations
 =================

-Matrix is an user defined data type which contains informations in regards to
+Matrix is a user-defined data type that contains:
 - the number of rows
 - the number of columns
-- the 2D data array which define the matrix
+- the 2D data array, which defines the matrix.

-The data array is specifically selected to be double type to work with large range of numbers.
+The data array is selected explicitly as a double type to work with an extensive range of numbers.

 .. literalinclude:: ../../src/matrix.h
    :language: c